 TABLE 4-6.
 SUMMARY OF TEMPORARY AND PERMANENT EFFECTS BY HABITAT TYPE

-HABITAT COMMUNITYPERMANENT (ACRES)TEMPORARY (ACRES)TOTALS (ACRES)
+HABITAT COMMUNITY PERMANENT (ACRES) TEMPORARY (ACRES) TOTALS (ACRES)

 Riverine (Upper Perennial) 0.00 0.06 0.06

-Valley Foothill Riparian0.040.050.09
+Valley Foothill Riparian 0.04 0.05 0.09

 Total 0.04 0.11 0.15

 Impacts to the proposed project would temporarily impact approximately 0.05 acres of valley foothill riparian habitat as a result of construction access.
 The construction and widening of the new bridge and approaches would result in a permanent direct impact of approximately 0.04 acres of valley foothill riparian habitat and includes the removal of trees, as well as understory shrubs and herbaceous species.
-The loss of riparian habitat reduces sedimentation and erosion along stream banks as well as providing an important movement corridor for wildlife, overhanging canopies provide shade and riparian vegetation offers habitat for invertebrates that are a source of food for aquatic and terrestrial life.
+The loss of riparian vegetation can have adverse effects on aquatic habitat in Hangtown Creek.
+Riparian habitat reduces sedimentation and erosion along stream banks as well as providing an important movement corridor for wildlife, overhanging canopies provide shade and riparian vegetation offers habitat for invertebrates that are a source of food for aquatic and terrestrial life.